freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-how-to-analyze-code-documentation/660684bfc24bf48cfaaf9cfa.md

 ### --feedback--

-It is short for `I will`.Sophie está expressando sua decisão de tentar o que Brian sugeriu.
+It is short for `I will`.
+Sophie está expressando sua decisão de tentar o que Brian sugeriu.

 ---